msiemens/tinydb/docs/extend.rst

         def close(self):
             # optional: close open file handles, etc.

+To indicate that your storage is empty, raise an ``ValueError`` in ``read(self)``.
+TinyDB will create the data for a new database and ask your storage to write it.

-TinyDB will pass any args and keyword args (except ``storage``) to the storage class on initialization:
+When creating a new instance of :class:`.TinyDB`, the instance will pass all arguments and keyword arguments (except ``storage``) to your storage class:

 .. code-block:: python